How Can Limitation Act Be Invoked In Matters Relating To Arbitration And Conciliation?

 (b) Granting or refusing to grant an interim measure under section 17.

-(3) No second appeal shall lie from an order passed in appeal under this section, but nothing in this section shall affect or take away any right to appeal to the Supreme Court.
+(3) No second appeal shall lie from any order passed in appeal under this section, but nothing in this section shall affect or take away any right to appeal to the Supreme Court.

 Section 43 of the act read as follows;

-(4) Where the court orders that an arbitral award be set aside, the period between the commencement of the arbitration and the date of the order of the court shall be excluded in computing the time prescribed by the Limitation Act, 1963 (3 6 of 1963), for the commencement of the proceedings (including arbitration) with respect to the dispute so submitted.
+(4) Where the court orders that an arbitral award is set aside, the period between the commencement of the arbitration and the date of the order of the court shall be excluded in computing the time prescribed by the Limitation Act, 1963 (3 6 of 1963), for the commencement of the proceedings (including arbitration) concerning the dispute so submitted.

-When the above text is read together there seems to be 2 different interpretations to the vagueness of section 37 period of limitation.
-The first being section 37 goes on the same drill with section 34 to be enforced by the hon’ble supreme court by exercising the power provided under article 142 of the Indian constitution.
-Or the time period of limitation Act shall be applicable by virtue of section 43.
+When the above text is read together, there seem to be two different interpretations to the vagueness of section 37 period of limitation.
+The first section, 37, does the same drill with section 34 to be enforced by the hon’ble supreme court by exercising power provided under article 142 of the Indian constitution.
+Or the period of limitation Act shall be applicable under section 43.

-It shall be noted that the major objective behind the enactment of the arbitration and conciliation Act was to speed up the mechanism of dispute redressal and free up the court's burden.
-Section 34 provides for a minimum time frame for appeals and laws of limitation is not concerned towards speedy redressal so adherence to the provisions of the limitation act can lead to the frustration of the arbitration and conciliation act 1996.
-It is essential to check the compactability of applying the provisions of limitation act in arbitration matters.
+It shall be noted that the primary objective behind the enactment of the arbitration and conciliation Act was to speed up the mechanism of dispute redressal and free up the court's burden.
+Section 34 provides for a minimum time frame for appeals, and laws of limitation are not concerned with speedy redressal, so adherence to the provisions of the limitation act can lead to the frustration of the arbitration and conciliation act 1996.
+It is essential to check the compatibility of applying the requirements of the limitation act in arbitration matters.

 N.V INTERNATIONAL vs STATE OF ASSAM AND OTHERS,

-In this case justice Rohinton Fali Nariman held that the basic essence of the arbitration and conciliation act 1996 is speedy redressal and applicability of limitation act when the delay is beyond 120 days i.e., including the grace 30 days prescribed under section 34 would violate the very purpose of the Act and cannot be condoned.
+In this case, justice Rohinton Fali Nariman held that the fundamental essence of the arbitration and conciliation act 1996 is speedy redressal and applicability of limitation act when the delay is beyond 120 days, i.e., including the grace 30 days prescribed under section 34 would violate the very purpose of the Act and cannot be condoned.

-We may only add that what we have done in the aforesaid judgment is to add to the period of 90 days, which is provided by statute for filing of appeal under Section 37 of the Arbitration Act, a grace period of 30 days under Section 5 of the Limitation Act by following Lachmeshwar Prasad Shukul, as also having regard to the object of speedy resolution of all arbitral disputes which was uppermost in the minds of the framers of the 1996 Act, and which has been strengthened from time to time by amendments made thereto.
+We may only add that what we have done in the judgment described above is to add to the period of 90 days, which is provided by statute for filing of an appeal under Section 37 of the Arbitration Act, a grace period of 30 days under Section 5 of the Limitation Act by following Lachmeshwar Prasad Shukul, as also having regard to the object of speedy resolution of all arbitral disputes which was uppermost in the minds of the framers of the 1996 Act, and which has been strengthened from time to time by amendments made to it.
 The present delay being beyond 120 days is not liable, therefore, to be condoned.
 Accordingly, the appeal is dismissed.

-While pronouncing this judgement a reference to the case of Variendra construction ltd was made where the facts of the case were similar and the hon'ble court refused to condone the delay and appeal was accordingly dismissed.
+While pronouncing this judgement, a reference to the case of Variendra construction ltd was made where the facts of the case were similar, and the hon'ble court refused to condone the delay, and the appeal was accordingly dismissed.